chriskempson/kogata/README.markdown

-# Kogata PHP 5 Framework
+# Kogata PHP 5 Gluing Framework
+Huge monolithic frameworks are great but there are also loads of great standalone components out there.
+Rather than be forced to use whatever bespoke code your framework uses, why not just use what you want to use?
+Just glue all your favourite components together, in effect creating your own custom framework that works exactly how you want it to!

-Working with a small amount of simple code is great if you not only want to use a framework but know it inside out!
-Great care has been taken to make Kogata as small and as simple as possible.
-Complex, code hungry solutions are banished meaning you can acquire a deep understanding of Kogata in practically no time at all.
+This is the purpose of Kogata, it's what I call a "Gluing Framework".
+A framework that does little more than act a facilitator for joining up your various favourite components.
+Great care has been taken to make Kogata as small and as simple as possible so you can grok its code in next to no time.

 ## Features Overview
 * Amazingly Lightweight